binkley/homebrewery-files/tuckers-kobolds.md

 Hung across the passage ahead is a heavy dark tarp.
 It muffles sound edges are affixed to the walls and floor.

-There is no trap here, it is a distraction, however an opportunity for kobolds to setup an ambush or provide an additional trap just behond.
+There is no trap here, it is a distraction.
+This gives the Kobolds an opportunity to ambush from behind or ahead.

+If a creature collects the tarp, it weighs 30 lbs. and is otherwise dark and ordinary.

 #### Magic Marker